 Trezor is a hardware crypto wallet that offers safe cold storage and convenient spending that hot wallets provide, and is a small device the size of a USB stick, which connects to a regular computer via a cable.

-That is exactly why we decided to write a review on this wallet.
-It is one of the most popular crypto wallets and surely deserves your attention.
+That is exactly why we decided to write a Trezor wallet review.
+It is one of the most popular and safe crypto wallets and surely deserves your attention.

-And now, without preludes, let us start our review and tell you who eventually wins in the Trezor vs Ledger battle!
+And now, let us start our Trezor wallet review and tell you all the interesting details!

 What Is Trezor?